Three essential steps to kickstart Digital Transformation

 You need support from the highest level to transform your business and adopt digital tools, techniques, and technology.
 If you don’t get buy-in from the C-suite, it’s difficult to achieve.
 Identify your champion or advocate early and ensure they're in a position to get things done.

-In the past companies had ‘mission statements that were so long, they were printed onto the back of business cards as an aide-memoire!
-Today your vision has to be clear, memorable and succinct.
-If you need a place to start with a vision, look at this blog post on setting BHAGs and this post on examples of using vision statements.
+In the past companies had ‘mission statements' that were so long, they were printed onto the back of business cards as an aide-memoire!
+Today your vision has to be clear, memorable, and succinct.

-Teams have been formed to transfer knowledge, provide support and enable existing staff and departments to adopt digital.
-The teams may be formed as a working party within your organization and supplemented with external help either as training, consultancy or new staff.
-This is also why there is such growth in digital qualifications!
+Teams are formed to transfer knowledge, provide support and enable existing staff and departments to adopt digital.
+Teams may be formed as a working party within your organization and supplemented with digital training.